-The SPT strategy group and senior management receive advice and guidance from officer led groups responsible for the consideration of, for example, environmental sustainability, Digital transformation, and health and safety to drive and direct the decision making process.
+The SPT strategy group and senior management receive advice and guidance from officer led groups responsible for the consideration of, for example, Equalities, and health and safety to drive and direct the decision-making process.
 This advice is supplemented by external support provided by specialist professionals and services, where appropriate.

-During 2023/2024, this included the presentation of the Annual Safety Performance report 2022/2023 to the Personnel committee at its meeting of 3 November 2023.
+The Annual Safety Performance report 2023/2024 was presented to and noted by the Personnel committee at its meeting of 8 November 2024.